metagenopolis/meteor/README.md

 ### 3. Mapping
 ----------------
-The raw fastq files are mapped against a catalogue to generate a gene count table with the following command:
+The fastq files are mapped against a catalogue to generate a gene count table with the following command:
 ```
 meteor mapping -i <fastqdir/sampledir> -r <refdir> -o <mappingdir>
 ```